-Along St. Brendan's Way, the major pedestrian pathway, a historical timeline gives visitors and students a sense of the importance of the history of the site and the place.
+Along St. Brendan's Way, a historical timeline gives visitors and students a sense of the importance of the history of the site and the place.
 The timeline acts as an interactive journey where old and new are celebrated.
 Irish language, culture, and public artwork could also be incorporated along the path.
+The timeline also acts as Identification of important buildings on the Record of Protected Structures and shows the location of buildings that were removed or renovated, with their original uses.